U.S. sailor from coronavirus-stricken aircraft carrier taken to ICU

 Modly’s resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed Trump’s own suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.

-Modly’s controversial trip to Guam over the weekend where he ridiculed the commander aircraft carrier cost taxpayers at least $243,000.
+Modly’s controversial trip to Guam over the weekend where he ridiculed the commander of the aircraft carrier cost taxpayers at least $243,000.

 During the trip, Modly questioned Crozier’s character, saying at one point he was either “stupid” or “naive.”
 After audio of his speech leaked, including expletives, Modly initially stood by his remarks.
 But he later apologized at U.S. Defense Secretary Mark Esper’s request.